How I like to teach

-At the end of the lesson we will recap all the new vocabulary and grammar which was covered, and I will typically set a manageable 20 - 30 minute homework for the next session based on what was covered in the lesson.
+At the end of the lesson, we spend 5-10 minutes recapping all the new vocabulary and grammar which was covered, and I typically set a manageable 'mini homework' for the next session based on what was covered in the lesson.

-Every lesson is of course different, and tailored to the tutee's requirements, but I find this approach works in the vast majority of cases.
-I consider grammar to be crucially important, but treat it as a means to an end and always emphasise the ways in which it can be usefully applied to translation rather than learned in isolation.
+Every lesson is of course different, and tailored to the student's requirements, but I find this approach (or a similar one) works in the vast majority of cases.
+I consider grammar to be crucially important, but I treat it as a means to an end as opposed to an end in its own right (see Ethos).

 Above all, I strive to make my lessons fun and enjoyable.
 I love my subject and want all of my tutees to love it too.